tidbyt/tidbyt.dev/docs/03_integrate/integrate.md

 and the API Token demonstrates that you are authorized to control the device.

-*NOTE:* Anyone who has access to your API Token will be able to control your device, so be careful!
+**NOTE*:* Anyone who has access to your API Token will be able to control your device, so be careful sharing it!

 To "push" the Bitcoin graphic to your Tidbyt, run: